Mike11199/HashMap-Python-Implementation/README.md

 # Hash Function

 A hash function is a non-reversible function which converts data to a positive integer.
 The modulus of this function result divided by the array capacity is used to place a key/value pair into the underlying dynamic array data structure.
-A simmple hash function is used in this implementation, which uses the "ord" function to extract the unicode code for each number/char of the input, and multiplies it by the index of the element.
+A simple hash function is used in this implementation, which uses the "ord" function to extract the unicode code for each number/char of the input, and multiplies it by the index of the element.
 These are all summed to produce the result.

 ```python
 def hash_function_2(key: str) -> int: